SwissTPH/Research_IT_doc/chromote_and_gtsave_debug.md

 # Patch the generated .tex and compile
 # gt’s LaTeX output is a tabular environment, not a full document.
-The helper below wraps it into a minimal LaTeX document and ensures the table scales to page width via adjustbox.
+The helper below wraps it into a minimal LaTeX document and ensures the compiling progress

 fix_tex_file <- function(path, out = path) {
   lines <- readLines(path, warn = FALSE)